 Engaging in teams increases the complexity as we endeavor to interchange our uniqueness with the uniqueness of others to have a productive experience.
 Since the physiology of the human body benefits from sitting, the desk is an excellent tool to use to engage with others.
 Today’s desks have modified to the complex needs of people.
 There are just as many paired desks with two chairs as singular desks.
 Desks have wheels.
 Desks designed for one person may be manipulated to agilely fit together in sets to supports ever-changing teamwork.
 Desks are motorized for people to both sit and stand, encouraging we who are kinesthetic to move, if but a little.

-And most interesting, desks have in part returned to a pre-Action Office II state where individual may not have cubical-like walls.
+And most interesting, desks have in part returned to a pre-Action Office II state where individuals may not have cubical-like walls.
 Today these desks are often called “benching.”
 Complexity has swung the design of the desk 360 degrees to function in truly ‘open’ places of learning and work.
 (Again, there are a number of fallacies to this point of value of today’s desk, but I leave this aside to move forward with tomorrow’s desk.)

 If it feels like we’re standing—or, more aptly, sitting—on the edge of change, it’s because we are.
 Desks have always reflected the nature of the worker.
 As what it means to be an employee undergoes a revolutionary shift, the desk will follow.
 In this sense, a desk is as much a bellwether as it is furniture.

 SHP is exploring the history, form and function of the one piece of furniture ubiquitous at every stage of life: the desk.
 This is part two of a three-part series examining how the desk has evolved—and where it may still go—in the workplace.
 This piece follows a look at the 20th-century origins of the office desk, while part three examines the future role of the desk at work.